csci-3308-6/docs/meetings/week-4-meeting.md

 Liam: Project Milestone 1 is due this Friday 2020-02-07, so we need to figure out what we'll be doing.

 Liam: Brehn and I are going to start making Project Milestone 1 document.
-It’ll be a markdown document that I will push to Github.
+It’ll be a markdown document that I will push to GitHub.

 Brehn/Brian/Liam/Ted: We’ve got some ideas for a game...